 In December 2007, the Financial Accounting Standards Board ("FASB") issued SFAS No. 141 (revised) ("SFAS 141(R)"), "Business Combinations," which is effective for business combinations entered into in fiscal years beginning on or after December 15, 2008, which is the Company's 2010 fiscal year.
 Early adoption of the standard is prohibited.
 Under SFAS 141(R), more transactions will be recorded as business combinations, as it changes the definitions of a business, which would no longer be required to be self-sustaining or revenue generating, and a business combination, which would include combinations that occur by contract alone or due to changes in substantive participation rights, such as a lapse in minority veto rights.
 Certain acquired contingencies will be recorded initially at fair value on the acquisition date.
-After the acquisition, if new information is available, contingent liabilities will be measured at the higher of the likely amount to be paid and the acquisition-adte fair value.
-Contingent assets will be expensed as incurred.
+After the acquisition, if new information is available, contingent liabilities will be measured at the higher of the likely amount to be paid and the acquisition-date fair value.
+Contingent assets will be measured subsequently at the lower of the current estimated future amount to be realized and the acquisition-date fair value.
+Transaction and restructuring costs generally will be expensed as incurred.
 In partial acquisitions, companies generally will record 100 percent of the assets and liabilities at fair value, including goodwill.
-This will likely result in higher related depreciation and amortization charges in subsequent periods than under the current standard.
-SFAS 141(R) will only impact us if we acquire businesses subsequent to the effective date of the standard.
+This